TreyThomas93/python-trading-bot-with-thinkorswim/README.md

   2. If another alert is triggered for AAPL with the strategy name of MyRSIStrategy, the bot will reject it because it's already an open position.
   3. Once the position is removed via a sell order, then AAPL with the strategy name of MyRSIStrategy can be bought again.

+- This bot is setup for both Standard orders and OCO orders.

+  1. Standard Orders - basic buy and sell order flow.
+  2. OCO orders - single entry price with two exit prices (Stop Loss/Take Profit)

+- For the OCO orders, the bot uses a task to check your TDA account to see if any OCO exits have triggered.

 ---

 ## <a name="getting-started"></a> Getting Started